Wrong answer, try again: changing the way tests are given

-So rather than punish students with a lower score for not getting the right answer on tests the first time, it is proposed that we will instead explain to them why their answer was wrong and then give them the very same question a second time.
-This is called learning from one’s mistakes.
+So rather than punish students with a lower score for not getting the right answer the first time, changing the way tests are given will help children learn from their mistakes.
+The alternative is to explain to children why their answer was wrong and then give them the very same question a second time.

 This process of allowing students to learn more naturally will not only remove the biggest cause of stress in schools but it will also dramatically increase learning.
 This increased learning will be reflected in, among other things, increased test scores on standardized tests.
 This will reduce stress for teachers, too, because teachers are judged by the scores their students get on standardized tests.

 There is one way to find out if this ‘wrong answer, try again’ method is superior to ‘wrong answer, you lose’: organize scientific trials, testing both methods and comparing them.
 Not only will subjective experiences of students be measured, what they actually learn will also be measured.
 If ‘wrong answer, try again’ is indeed superior, then it will also be reflected in higher scores on standardized tests—such as SAT, as well as those tests mandated under the No Child Left Behind Act.